arduino/ArduinoCore-samd/variants/MT_D21E_revB/README.md

            Chip Variant:              -------------------
         D=D21, L=L21, C=C21

 * Most pins can be used for more than one function.
-The same port pin number printed on the board is also used in Arduino (without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
+The port pin number printed on the board is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
+* When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1.
+* Leave pin A30 floating (or use external pullup) during reset.
+* Tone available on TC5.
+DO NOT connect voltages higher than 3.3V!

 + This alternate function is enabled by default (+M functions enabled only when a memory device is installed).
 Thus, the associated header pin cannot be used.
 Solder jumpers